A grandparent in Arizona may request visitation or custody if they feel their grandchild lives in a detrimental home life.

 Important Cases for Grandparent Rights in Arizona

-Each state has their own laws regarding visitation and custody.
+Each state has its own laws regarding visitation and custody.
 Many of these laws came about from court cases.
 Some State cases affected the laws nationwide.
 There are some specific to Arizona.

 This case was unique in that it resulted in two opinions.
 These opinions are commonly referred to as Dodge I and Dodge II.
 In Dodge I, grandparents wanted visitation rights to their two grandchildren.
 Their mother had died.